CMakePP/CMaize/docs/src/developer/design/overview.rst

    - Many (if not most) C++ projects are designed for use with CMake's internal package manager.
-   - Consideration :ref:`cmake_based_build_system` means that external package managers will need to be handled "under the hood" of CMaize.
+   - Consideration :ref:`cmake_based_build_system` means that CMake-based APIs will be needed for each external package manager.

 .. _object_oriented: